Victor-Freeze/Win11DoVi_elevated_black/README.md

 _**Unfortunately, you have to run this app at each Windows 11 startup.**_

 If you don't want to do it manually each time - you can consider putting the app or a shortcut to it into the Windows StartUp folder (C:\Users\[username]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup) or add a task to the Windows Scheduler.

+© The code is created with Copilot.
+Feel free to make it better.